 - Take proper precautions and always wear safety equipment when handling broken glasses.
 Work gloves and thick sole shoes should be worn.
-Make sure that other people, pets and children avoid the area while you are cleaning/disposing of broken glass.
+Ensure that other people, pets and children avoid the area while cleaning/disposing of broken glass.

 - For big pieces of glass, you should place them into a large and thick outdoor trash bag to avoid any tears and punctures.
 It is always a good idea to double bag for extra safety.

-- For smaller pieces of glass, you can simply vacuum it up or sweep it together and placed in the general waste bin.
-Use a hose attachment that will allow you to keep a safe distance from the broken pieces as they can fly up during the process to cause injuries.
+- For smaller pieces of glass, you can vacuum it up or sweep it together and placed in the general waste bin.
+Use a hose attachment that will allow you to keep a safe distance from the broken pieces, which can fly up during the process to cause injuries.

-- Make sure you seal the outdoor trash bag and label it to let others know that there are broken pieces of glass inside for disposal.
+- Make sure you seal the outdoor trash bag and label it to let others know there are broken glass pieces inside for disposal.